 You will see a study doctor and/or study nurse, who has special interest and training in caring for stroke patients, about 3 months after your stroke.
 During this outpatient follow-up visit at __________________________________, you will be given a neurological exam including the NIH Stroke Scale.
 You will also be asked a series of questions that will measure how well you have recovered in your physical, thinking, and speaking abilities and how much help you need (if any) with usual daily activities.
 You will also be asked about your general quality of life and recovery using standard scales with simple questions which are answered by you and/or your family members (in case their help is needed).
 You will be asked what medications you are currently taking and whether you have had any serious illness or any hospitalizations since the 6-week telephone interview.

+If for some reason we are unable to locate you for the 3 month follow up visit, we will employ an people locating service to help us locate you.
+The firm will not have access to your health records or study results, but will be able to access other personal information such as phone number, address, etc. We will keep all records that we produce private to the extent we are required to do so by law.

 4.2 How much of my time will be needed to take part in this study?